USDC vs. USDT: Comparing Stablecoins

 Winner: USDT

-Reserve assets & transparency
+Reserve assets and transparency

 Winner: USDC